 Manila Metro Manila, Philippines Travel Guide

 This period generally has the most favorable weather for tourism.
 Temperatures average between 30-34°C (86-93°F).
-Rain is low, with February to April often receiving less than 50mm of rain per month.
+Rain is minimal, with February to April often receiving less than 50mm of rain per month.
 Days are often sunny and clear.
 Humidity is relatively lower, around 65-75%.

 Manila's high, shoulder, and low seasons present different experiences for travelers.

-The Northeast Monsoon (Amihan) from From november To february brings cooler, drier air, helping the pleasant dry season.
+The Northeast part Monsoon (Amihan) from From november To february brings cooler, drier air, helping the pleasant dry season.
 The Lower west side Monsoon (Habagat) from June to October brings heavy rains and strong winds, defining the wet season.

 Coolest and driest months, ideal for sightseeing and outdoor activities.
 Many festivals.